 In the Bachelor programme Applied Mathematics graduates should be able to model realworld problems mathematically, possess the skill to solve applied mathematical problems individually and to communicate the implicated concept orally as well as in writing to an interested public.
-In the Master programme of Mathematics, these competencies shall be further enhanced and specialized on individual fields of applied research allowing the graduates to pursue an academic research career in the form of a PhD programme.
-While the peers agreed that basically, these learning outcomes do describe the required competencies of academic Bachelor and Master programmes in (Applied) Mathematics, they pointed out, that the "applied" approach defined by the University is not sufficiently reflected in the respective programmes.
+In the Master programme of Mathematics, these competencies shall be further enhanced and specialized on individual fields of Mathematics allowing the graduates to extend their knowledge independently as well as to do own research work and to pursue an academic research career in the form of a PhD programme.
+While the peers agreed that basically, these learning outcomes do describe the required competencies of academic Bachelor and Master programmes in Mathematics, they pointed out, that the "applied" approach defined by the University is not sufficiently reflected in the respective programmes.
 Neither does it become sufficiently clear in the description of the learning outcomes, nor in the curricula as shall be discussed in more detail under criterion 1.3.
 For a better understanding of the programme objectives and the increasing of the programmes' attractiveness and public visibility, these descriptions should be improved reflecting the specialized approach of the programmes on Bachelor as well as Master level.
 The precise descriptions of learning outcomes for the other two programmes under review may serve as an example in order to revise the current descriptions.
 Nevertheless, during the discussions with the programme coordinators it became clear to the peers that the contents conveyed in both programmes are generally adequate with regards to the respective EQF levels 6 and 7.
 Consequently, it is mainly a problem of description, although - as will be discussed later on - the lack of content with practical application would also point towards a slight conceptual revision of the curriculum and course contents.

-4 This part of the report applies also for the assessment for the European subject-specific labels.
+&lt;sup>4 This part of the report applies also for the assessment for the European subject-specific labels.
 After the conclusion of the procedure, the stated requirements and/or recommendations and the deadlines are equally valid for the ASIIN seal as well as for the sought subject-specific label.